Hanro50/MSMC/README.md

 ﻿# MSMC
-A bare bones login library for Minecraft based projects to authenticate individuals with a Microsoft account.
+> A bare bones login library for Minecraft based projects to authenticate individuals with a Microsoft account.

 # Support
-At the momement you can get support via Discord (link below).
 <p>
    <a href="https://discord.gg/3hM8H7nQMA">
    <img src="https://img.shields.io/discord/861839919655944213?logo=discord"
       alt="chat on Discord"></a>
 </p>

+> At the momement you can get support via Discord (link above).

 # Supported gui frameworks
-If you're using MSMC with one of the frameworks below.
+> If you're using MSMC with one of the frameworks below.
 The behaviour each framework displays should be identical.
 Mainly each will generate a pop-up that can be used by the end user to login.
 In-line logins, where the main window of your app is redirected to allow a user to log in should be implemented manually.
 Check the wiki page for more information! {Coming soon!}

 ## "Raw"

-This is not a framework as this method takes advantage off the chromium based web browsers a user will likely already have on their machine.
+> This is not a framework as this method takes advantage off the chromium based web browsers a user will likely already have on their machine.
 Windows already ships with one, Microsoft edge, and you're in full control of you launcher’s dependencies on Linux.

-Chromium based web browser that are compatible with this method:
+> Chromium based web browser that are compatible with this method:
 Google Chrome, Microsoft Edge, Vivaldi, Blisk, Brave Browser, Yandex (Only Mac/Linux), Chromium (Linux only) No additional dependencies needed!
-###### Raw doesn't respect the "resizable" window property

 ### Example
-Please note that the example is running under node and was tested running under node

    ```js
 const msmc = require("msmc");
 const fetch = require("node-fetch");